larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 the IAB and the ISOC Board of Trustees as the appeal chain.
 The Trust documents appeals and reponses {{APP}}.

-Additionally, the IETF Community as beneficiaries of the Trust, have legal standing to take action against the Trust if they believe it is not acting in their best interests.
+Additionally, the IETF community as beneficiaries of the Trust, has legal standing to take action against the Trust if they believe it is not acting in their best interests.